 In April 2009 the remains of about 60 early Polynesians were reburied at Wairau Bar in an emotional ceremony.
 Rangitāne iwi members brought the caskets back from Canterbury Museum, where they had been since being excavated, around 1940.
 The iwi had sought the return of the remains for many years.
 One participant wrote that the reburial was ‘amazing.
 The emotion and electricity in the air.
 The release of sorrow and outpouring of joy and the feeling that this was such a good thing to be doing – returning the original inhabitants of Wairau Bar into the ground to finally rest in peace.’1

 Twentieth-century archaeological excavation uncovered human remains at Wairau Bar.
-These remains of Polynesian settlers are thought to date from the 13th century, close to the time that humans are first thought to have arrived in New Zealand.
-A rich sea and bird life would have supported such communities, and the scrap heaps of bones and shells at Wairau Bar indicate that seals, fish and large birds including moa all featured in the diet.
+These remains of Polynesian settlers are thought to date from the 13th century, when humans probably first arrived in New Zealand.
+A rich sea and bird life would have supported such communities, and the scrapheaps of bones and shells at Wairau Bar indicate that seals, fish and large birds including moa all featured in the diet.

-In the early 1700s canals and channels were developed by Māori among the natural river and estuary courses allowed for the husbanding of fish and water fowl, including eels and pūtangitangi (paradise shelducks).
-The channels totalled around 18 km in length.
+In the early 1700s canals and channels were developed by Māori among the natural river and estuary courses, allowing for the husbanding of fish and waterfowl, including eels and pūtangitangi (paradise shelducks).
+These channels totalled around 18 km in length.

 Along the coast south of the Wairau River, Ngāi Tahu made inroads into the territory of Ngāti Māmoe and Ngāi Tara.